Quiz! Can you name the last 50 transfers from Serie A to Premier League?

 NOW TRY Quiz!
 Can you name the top 60 scoring nationalities in Premier League history?

-If Cristiano Ronaldo does end up trading Juventus for a return to the Premier League, he would be just the latest in a long line of footballers to trade Italy’s top flight for one of England’s top clubs.
+Cristiano Ronaldo is trading Juventus for a return to the Premier League - and he's just the latest in a long line of footballers to swap Italy’s top flight for one of England’s top clubs.

 Since Des Walker moved from Sampdoria to Sheffield Wednesday in 1993, players of all nationalities have moved to the Premier League - some with a little more success than others.